 As such, it is highly recommended that applicants proactively reach out to prospective faculty mentors and discuss the potential for collaboration PRIOR TO APPLYING.

-Admitted students are eligible to apply for graduate assistantship funding.
-Funded students serve as a teaching/research assistant to professors all 4 years of the program, and teach their own classes in years 2-4.
+Admitted students typically qualify for graduate assistantship funding.
+Funded students serve as teaching/research assistants and are assigned to selected professors throughout all 4 years of the program, and also serve as the instructor of record for teaching selected classes in years 2-4.

 Please visit the links in the sidebar for more information, or feel free to contact me directly with inquiries or to express your interest in the NMSU Ph.D. in management program.
-The downloadable MGT PhD Recruitment Info document contains detailed program information and application instructions.
-We are excited about the possibility of you joining our learning community, and pursuing your dreams of becoming a business school professor!
+The downloadable MGT PhD GA Handbook contains detailed program information.
+We are excited about the possibility of you joining our learning community and pursuing your dreams of becoming a business school professor!

 William L. Smith, CPA, CGMA, Ph.D.